 - With an acute calcaneal fracture, the athlete will have difficulty putting weight on the foot.

-- A calcaneal stress fracture will have symptoms of heel pain but it will have come on gradually where the patient cannot pinpoint a specific event that caused the injury.
+- A calcaneal stress fracture will have symptoms of heel pain, but it will have come on gradually where the patient cannot pinpoint a specific event that caused the injury.

-A surgical procedure can involve attaching a metal plate to the heel bones to return them to their normal position.
+Calcaneal fracture surgery may involve attaching a metal plate to the bones to return them to their normal position.
 At the same time, it is important to ensure that the cartilage is replaced as close as possible to its original position.